NEWS

 - Added argument

-; this logical option allows the standard error to be estimated using cross-fitting.
+cross_fitted_se to cv_vim and sp_vim; this logical option allows the standard error to be estimated using cross-fitting.
 This can improve performance in cases where flexible algorithms are used to estimate the full and reduced regressions.

 - Added bootstrap-based standard error estimates as an option to both